 PSaaS Appliance Overview

 The PSaaS Appliance is an option for your organization when compliance or other policy requirements prevent you from using a multi-tenant cloud service.
 The PSaaS Appliance can be deployed in one of three places:

 - a dedicated cloud environment hosted by Auth0 (you may opt for a shared cloud environment or an environment where resources are allocated only to your company).

 If you opt to use a dedicated cloud environment hosted by Auth0, Auth0 is responsible for installation, maintenance, patching and updates.

 If you choose to deploy to your own cloud environment or data center, you supply and monitor the infrastructure Auth0 runs on.
-This includes the VM host, storage, network resources (such as the load balancer, internet access, etc.), and other required dependencies (such as the SMTP, NTP, etc.).
+This includes the VM host, storage, network resources (such as the load balancer, internet access, and so on), and other required dependencies (such as the SMTP, NTP, and so on).

 You may deploy the PSaaS Appliance in several different configurations and use several different deployment models.
 The configurations support different levels of scale and high availability, and they are available in any of the PSaaS Appliance deployment models.
 The following table shows the configuration options: